COVID-19 Health Implications and Related Student Accommodations

 This category refers to students who cannot tolerate wearing a face covering due to a medical condition or mental health condition.

 On receipt of valid medical documentation from a qualified healthcare provider, Student Accessibility Services (SAS) will determine eligibility and appropriate COVID-19 related accommodations.
 SAS will assist students in exploring alternatives to wearing a face covering such as wearing a face shield or exploring online class options.
 For any student who cannot wear face coverings, the best practice is for that student to participate in classes and campus activities from a remote setting.
-Thus, if you require academic modifications related to COVID-19, please complete steps 1 & 2 below.
+Thus, if you require academic modifications related to COVID-19, please follow up with your advisor and complete steps 1 & 2 below.

 NOTE: No student will be allowed to enter buildings or attend in-person instruction without a face covering.
 Doing so will cause unreasonable risk to the health and well-being of that student and others.